rasmusab/officialcocktails/officialcocktails.com/content/cocktails/illegal.md

 - **Don't drink too much**: Enjoy your drink in moderation.
 Keep in mind that it is illegal, and excess consumption can lead to unwanted attention or trouble.

-## Alcohol-free alternative to a Illegal
+## Alcohol-free alternative to the Illegal

 There are several alcohol-free alternative drinks to Illegal that one can try.
 One of them is Seedlip, a non-alcoholic spirit that has been distilled from natural ingredients such as herbs, fruits, and spices.
 The drink comes in three different flavors: Spice 94, Garden 108, and Grove 42.
 The Spice 94 variety features a blend of aromatic spices such as allspice, cardamom, and oak, while the Garden 108 has a combination of peas, hay, and mint.
 The Grove 42, on the other hand, is made up of zesty citrus fruits such as blood orange, mandarin, and lemon.
 These non-alcoholic spirits can be mixed with tonic or soda water to create a refreshing, complex drink that has no negative health impact like traditional alcoholic beverages.
 Other alternatives include alcohol-free beers, ciders, and wines.